Mass-varying neutrino in light of cosmic microwave background and weak lensing

-In this work we focused on the hypothesis that the origin of the cosmic acceleration can be attributed to a quintessence scalar field coupled to massive neutrinos.
-Firstly, we updated and extended parameter constraints using the most recent available data from SNIa, CMB and LSS observations.
-We considered both an exponential and a power law potential, with increasing ($\beta>0$) or decreasing ($\beta<0$) neutrino mass.
+In this work, we focused on the hypothesis that the origin of cosmic acceleration can be attributed to a quintessence scalar field coupled to massive neutrinos.
+First, we updated and extended parameter constraints using the most recent available data from SNIa, CMB, and LSS observations.
+We considered both an exponential and a power law potential with growing ($\beta>0$) or decreasing ($\beta<0$) neutrino mass.

-In none of these cases the cosmological data placed strong constraints on the coupling parameter in the low coupling range.
-Neither for the neutrino density parameter, on which only upper limits can be placed.
-The main outcome of the analysis was that $\beta$ values $\sim {\cal O}(1)$ are compatible with actual data, together with a neutrino mass $m_\nu\lesssim 0.32$eV.
+The cosmological data did not place strong constraints on the coupling parameter in the low coupling range or for the neutrino density parameter, on which only upper limits can be placed in any of these cases.
+The main outcome of the analysis was that $\beta$ values $\sim {\cal O}(1)$ are compatible with actual data with a neutrino mass $m_\nu\lesssim 0.32$eV.

-Therefore at the moment we do have not enough information to exclude a possible coupling between neutrino and DE field, neither in the low or in the high coupling regime.
-New and precise data from observables related to the recent evolution of the universe are necessary together with a deeper understanding of the MaVaN theory dynamics.
-In this sense the forthcoming Euclid weak lensing and galaxy clustering data will represent the turning point for the future progress in cosmology.
+Therefore we do have not enough information at the moment to exclude a possible coupling between the neutrino and DE field in either the low or the high coupling regime.
+New and precise data from observables related to the recent evolution of the universe are necessary with a deeper understanding of the MaVaN theory dynamics.
+In this sense, the forthcoming Euclid weak lensing and galaxy clustering data represent the turning point for the future progress in cosmology.

-With this aim, a Fisher matrix study was accomplished, considering future data release from missions such as Planck for CMB spectra and Euclid for tomographic weak lensing spectra.
-The latter experiment will be more efficient in improving present constraints on $\omega_\nu$, even considering a cautious use of multipoles up to $\ell_{max} = 1000$.
-This choice prevent us from including highly non-linear features, which are not correctly predicted by {\sc halofit} for MaVaN theories.
-Combining Euclid data with complementary information from Planck will exclude a zero coupling at more than 2-$\sigma$.
-It is worth to mention the strong degeneracy between $\beta$ and $\omega_\nu$, which could eventually be broken by an external prior on the neutrino mass.
+With this aim, a Fisher matrix study was accomplished by considering future data release from missions, such as Planck for CMB spectra and Euclid for tomographic weak lensing spectra.
+The latter experiment is more efficient in improving present constraints on $\omega_\nu$, even considering a cautious use of multipoles up to $\ell_{max} = 1000$.
+This choice prevents us from including highly non-linear features, which are not correctly predicted by {\sc halofit} for MaVaN theories.
+Combining Euclid data with complementary information from Planck reduces the estimated error to about a factor 2 with respect to considering the two datasets alone.
+It is worth to mention that the strong degeneracy between $\beta$ and $\omega_\nu$ could eventually be broken by an external prior on the neutrino mass.